jenkinsci/android-emulator-plugin/README.md

 -   This issue will be fixed once [JENKINS-11995](https://issues.jenkins-ci.org/browse/JENKINS-11995) is implemented.
--   If your slave is running Linux, you may be running into [Android issue \#17294](http://b.android.com/17294)
+-   If your agent is running Linux, you may be running into [Android issue \#17294](http://b.android.com/17294)
     In this case, there is a workaround assuming your build doesn't need to use the emulator's audio input: